Justice (virtue)

 Justice is one of the four cardinal virtues in classical European philosophy and Roman Catholicism.
-It is the moderation or mean between selfishness and selflessness – between having more and having less than one's fair share.
+It is the moderation or mean between selfishness and selflessness — between having more and having less than one's fair share.

-Justice is closely related, in Christianity, to the practice of Charity (virtue) because it regulates the relationships with others.
-It is a cardinal virtue, which is to say that it is "pivotal", because it regulates all such relationships, and is sometimes deemed the most important of the cardinal virtues.
+Justice is closely related, in Christianity, to the practice of charity because it regulates relationships with others.
+It is a cardinal virtue, which is to say that it is "pivotal", because it regulates all such relationships.
+It is sometimes deemed the most important of the cardinal virtues.

 Early developments

-According to Aristotle, "Justice consists in a certain equality by which the just and definite claim of another, neither more nor less, is satisfied."
+According to Plato, "Justice consists in a certain equality by which the just and definite claim of another, neither more nor less, is satisfied."